chauff/cse1500-web-transcripts/Assignment-1.md

 Remember that this is a group assignment!
 Work efficiently as a team!

-**[TODO: make it clear what the deliverable is]**
+**[TODO: make it clear how exactly the deliverable should look like: where to upload, what to upload]**

 ## 1. HTTP request messages: GET/HEAD

 ---
 Hints:

-- To store `telnet`'s output to file (in addition to printing it on the console), you can use the command `tee`.
-As an example:
-`telnet www.microsoft.com 80|tee outfile` will save all output to the file outfile.
+- To store `telnet`'s output to file (in addition to printing it on the console), you can use the command `tee`, e.g. `telnet www.microsoft.com 80|tee out` will save all output to a file called `out`.

-- [carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when to press 'Enter'.
+- [carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when to press `<Enter>`.

 ---

 This exercise requires you to use `telnet`.
 If you use a Linux derivative (e.g. Ubuntu, Mac OS), open a terminal and you are good to go.
-If you are a Windows user you can either install the Windows Subsystem for Linux (on Windows 10) or install a Windows compatible telnet client such as [PuTTY](https://www.putty.org/).
+If you are a Windows user please use the Windows Subsystem for Linux.

 Use `telnet` to request the contents of the bread section of the recipe website `myrecipes.com/bread-recipes`.

-**[TODO: separate instructions for the use of PuTTY]**

 **[TODO: check if the URL is still accessible]**